Force over Distance: Chapter 46

 Behind them, the attacking Nakai released a synchronized shriek of anger.
 Scott, Telford, Varro, and Dunning laid down heavy cover fire.
 Young stuck with Chloe.
 James pulled Eli with her, one hand on the kid’s elbow, forcing him to keep on the pace.
 Greer followed, his eyes red-rimmed and streaming, carrying Rush.

 Chloe darted around a corner.
-Ahead and to their left was room Brody’d converted to a distillery.
+Ahead and to their left was the room Brody’d converted to a distillery.

 Young waved James, Eli, and Greer through the door, then joined the rest of the team in mopping up the remains of their pursuit.